Sridharn97/ComplainIQ/README.md

 ## 🎯 Problem Statement

 Students currently face challenges in reporting and recovering lost items due to:
 - Lack of a centralized system
 - Scattered communication via WhatsApp, notice boards, etc.
 - No real-time updates
 - Confusion and inefficiency in item recovery

-### Example:
+### Example
 > Rahul loses his calculator and asks around, checks notice boards, and posts in class groups—but never hears back.
 There's no way for him to know if someone found it.

 ---